flipz357/S3BERT/README.md

 The basic idea is simple:

-1. Define/apply metrics that measure similarity with regard to aspects that you're interested in (e.g., potentially using metrics on dependency trees or AMR graphs, etc.).
+1. Define/apply metrics that measure similarity with regard to aspects or topics that you're interested in.
 2. Assign a specific sub-embedding to each metric
-3. During training, it learns to route information into the assigned sub-embeddings so that they can reflect the different metrics.
-The power of the overall embedding is fully preserved with consistency control.
+3. During training, it learns to route information into the assigned sub-embeddings so that they can reflect your metrics of interest.
+The power of the overall embedding is preserved with consistency control.
+4. In inference, you are told how the aspects have modulated overeall text similarity decision.

-Note that any computation for metrics or generation of sentence parses or trees is **not needed in inference**.
+Note that any (costly) computation of metrics from step 1. is **not needed in inference**

 **Rule of thumb for size of feature dimensions**.
 From experience with different models, about 1/3 of the embedding may be reserved for the residual.